Economy of Croatia: 2022

 In late March 2022 Croatian Bureau of Statistics announced that Croatia's industrial output rose by 4% in February, thus growing for 15 months in a row.
 Croatia continued to have strong growth during 2022 fuelled by tourism revenue and increased exports.
-According to a preliminary estimate, Croatia's GDP in Q2 grew by 7.7% from the same period of 2021.
+Croatia's GDP in Q2 grew by 7.7% from the same period of 2021.
 The International Monetary Fund (IMF) projected in early September 2022 that Croatia's economy will expand by 5.9% in 2022, whilst EBRD expects Croatian GDP growth to reach 6.5% by the end of 2022.
-Pfizer announced launching a new production plant in Savski Marof whilst Croatian IT industry grew 3.3% confirming the trend that started with Coronavirus pandemic where the Croatia's digital economy increased by 16 percent on average annually from 2019 to 2021.
-It is estimated that by 2030 its value could reach 15 percent of GDP, with the ICT sector being the main driver of that growth.
+Pfizer announced launching a new production plant in Savski Marof whilst Croatian IT industry grew 3.3% confirming the trend that started with Coronavirus pandemic where the Croatia's digital economy increased by 16% on average annually from 2019 to 2021.
+It is estimated that by 2030 its value could reach 15% of total GDP, with the IT sector being the main driver of that growth.

-On 12 July 2022, the Eurogroup approved Croatia becoming the 20th member of the Eurozone, with the formal introduction of the Euro currency to take place on 1 January 2023.

-Croatia was also set to join the Schengen Area in 2023.
-By 2023, the minimum wage is ostensibly expected to rise to NET 700 EUR, increasing consumer spending.